Marshyp/MSDocs-Tracker/README.md

 - Adjust tag rules in `TAG_RULES` at the top of the script.
 - Change the default lookback window by editing the `daysBack` initial value in `usePersistedState`.
 - The query string search box applies to PR titles and bodies.

-## Notes
-- This tool surfaces **merged PRs** only.
-If you want to *also* include direct commits to default branches (outside PRs), say the word and we can expand the fetch logic.